kilfour/QuickAcid/QuickAcid/README.md

 Yes, you need both the Nuts and the Bolts.

-### What is a Runner?
+### What is a Script?

-Runners are the core abstraction of QuickAcid's LINQ model.
+Scripts are the core abstraction of QuickAcid's LINQ model.
 They carry both the logic of the test and the mechanisms to generate input, track state, and produce a result.

-A runner is, more precisely, a function that takes a `QAcidState` and returns a `QAcidResult<T>`.
+A script is, more precisely, a function that takes a `QAcidState` and returns a `QAcidResult<T>`.
 It encapsulates both what to do and how to do it, with full access to the current test state.
 ```csharp
 public delegate QAcidResult<T> QAcidScript<T>(QAcidState state);
 ```

-You can think of runners as the building blocks of a property-based test.
+You can think of scripts as the building blocks of a property-based test.

-Each LINQ combinator constructs a new runner by composing existing ones.
+Each LINQ combinator constructs a new script by composing existing ones.
-The final test, the full LINQ query, is just a single, composed runner.
+The final test, the full LINQ query, is just a single, composed script.
 The following is a (meaningless) example, demonstrating syntax:
 ```csharp
 from spec in "spec".Spec(() => true)